tiwarianurag3005/ML-PROJECT-CAR-PRICE-PREDICTION-MODEL/README.md

 # Setup Instructions:-
 1)Clone the repository: git clone https://github.com/your-username/ML-PROJECT-CAR-PRICE-PREDICTION-MODEL.git
-Navigate to the project folder: cd your-repository-name Install dependencies: pip install -r requirements.txt Run the app: streamlit run app.py
+2)Navigate to the project folder: cd your-repository-name 3)Install dependencies: pip install -r requirements.txt 4)Run the app: streamlit run app.py

 # How to Use:-
 1)Select the car's brand, fuel type, seller type, transmission type, and owner type using the dropdown menus.